ggnaegi/SwizlyPeasy.Gateway/README.md

 You should have a look at the SwizlyPeasy.DEMO.API project.

-Production: Make sure you can't reached the client from the web (encapsulated like in docker), otherwise all this makes no sense.
+Production: Make sure you can't reach the client from the web (encapsulated like in docker), otherwise all this makes no sense.

 The setup is a bit more complicated than for the gateway itself, because of the middlewares ordering...